11 Notable alumni of

 -

-John Augustus Tolton was an African American who served as first Black Catholic priest in the United States, ordained in Rome in 1886.
+John Augustus Tolton was an African American Catholic who served as the first openly Black Catholic priest in the United States, having been ordained in Rome in 1886.
 He was preceded by the Healy brothers, Catholic priests who passed as White.

 -